 To enhance the security of your database, you can enable login profiles to lock accounts after a specified number of login attempts.
 This prevents brute force exploits.

-When enabled, database administrators with superuser (or in YugabyteDB Managed, yb_db_admin) privileges can create login profiles and assign roles to the profiles.
+When enabled, database administrators with superuser (or in YugabyteDB Aeon, yb_db_admin) privileges can create login profiles and assign roles to the profiles.

 There is no default profile for roles; you must explicitly assign all roles with login privileges to the profile if you want the policy to apply to all users.
 Users not associated with a profile continue to have unlimited login attempts.